qmk/qmk_firmware/layouts/community/ergodox/qwerty_code_friendly/readme.md

 - This layout aims to balance muscle memory from a typical QWERTY layout with having keys used for software development easily accessible.

+  The this layout is a normalized qwerty, with some configurable keys left thumb cluster so you can use it more as needed.

 - Arrow keys follow VIM convention
   (the media layer even uses arrow keys for HJKL).